JMencius/MethQC-paper-code/MethQC/MethQC.md

 # MethQC
-The repository of MethQC is at <https://github.com/JMencius/methqc>
+The repository of MethQC is at <https://github.com/JMencius/methqc>.

-Below is a full copy of the `README.md` of MethQC:
+Please follow the instruction in [here](https://github.com/JMencius/methqc) to install `MethQC`.